Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 I am currently a Ph.D. ~~student~~ candidate (Dec, 2023) at ECE@Purdue.
 I am supervised by [Dr. James Davis](https://davisjam.github.io/).

-My research focuses on advancing AI **safety** and **utility**, with a current emphasis on *improving reusability, trustworthiness, and security within pre-trained deep learning model ecosystems*.
+My research interest is focused on <ins>SE4AI</ins>, and <ins>Responsible AI</ins>.
+I current work on advancing AI **safety/security** and **utility**, more specifically on *improving reusability, trustworthiness, and security of pre-trained deep learning models (**PTM**s)* from model registries/hubs, such as Hugging Face.

+Here is a list of projects that I am working on
+- _Trustworthiness_: Anomaly detection for PTM naming and architectural defects.
+- _Reusability_: PTM recommendation system considering engineering requirements.
+- _Security_: Defense against Pickle deserialization vulnerabilities in PTMs.

 My work has been published at **MSR'24, ICSE'23, MSR'23, ESEC/FSE'22, ASE'22, and SCORED'22**.